Select Page

 There are many events that occur at the Wisconsin State Education Convention.
 In addition to the general registration, school board members and administrators may want to attend a pre-convention workshop, ticketed meal or tour.

-Administrative assistants can use the Registration Form to have school leaders manually indicate which events they will be attending before using the online system to officially register them.
+Check back soon for the 2026 Registration Form, which administrative assistants can have school leaders fill out to manually indicate which events they will be attending before using the online system to officially register them.

 Can I register onsite?